exoplatform/exo-documentation/docs/Administration.rst

 - Description
 - Points

-The table will display only rules containing characters typed.
+Search results contain only rules having in their Rule, description or Points fields the typed characters.

 .. note:: If no results found, the *Empty Table* information will display.